ch-robinson/dotnet-avro/CONTRIBUTING.md

     # assign the original repo to a remote called "upstream"
     git remote add upstream https://github.com/ch-robinson/dotnet-avro

-    # switch to the development branch
-    git checkout development
     ```

 2. If it’s been awhile since you cloned the repo, make sure you’re working with the latest code:

     ```bash
-    git checkout development
+    git checkout main
-    git pull upstream development
+    git pull upstream main
     ```

-3. Create a new topic branch (off of the development branch) to contain your feature, change, or fix:
+3. Create a new topic branch to contain your feature, change, or fix:

     ```bash
     git checkout -b <topic-branch-name>